kunalkanse/SkyLine-freecodecamp/README.md

 # SkyLine-freecodecamp

 Check it out 👉 https://kunalkanse.github.io/SkyLine-freecodecamp/

-change the screen size to feel...
+    change the screen size to feel.
+    Above 1000px there will be DAY & Below 1000px will be NIGHT

 This Project is created with the reference of FreeCodeCamp website.
 Used HTML And CSS for development.